Skip to content

 # Fourier domain for each scale, outer product of scale and frequency

-F = np.exp(-0.5 * (snorm[:, np.newaxis] ** 2) * k2) # Outer product
+F = numpy.exp(-0.5 * (snorm[:, numpy.newaxis] ** 2) * k2) # Outer product

-smooth = fft.ifft(F * fft.fft(W, axis=1, **fft_kwargs(W[0, :])),
+F * fft.fft(W, axis=1, **fft_kwargs(W[0, :])),

 axis=1, # Along Fourier frequencies

-**fft_kwargs(W[0, :], overwrite_x=True))
+**fft_kwargs(W[0, :], overwrite_x=True),

 T = smooth[:, :n] # Remove possibly padded region due to FFT

-if np.isreal(W).all():
+if numpy.isreal(W).all():

 T = T.real